T

 museum

-Australia's oldest and most visited art museum, featuring an extensive collection of international and Australian art.
-The building itself is a work of art.
+Australia's oldest and most visited art museum, housing an extensive collection of Australian, international, and indigenous art.
+The NGV International and NGV Australia (The Ian Potter Centre) offer diverse exhibitions.

 2. Midday